 - Trains do not stop at 95th Street-Longwood and 103rd Street-Washington Heights on weekends.

 Official Metra ME Schedule

-The Yard Social Club ME (Suburban) Travel Guide *Spring 2020 Update!*
+The Yard Social Club ME (Suburban) Travel Guide NEW for July 2021!

-The Yard Social Club ME (City and Branches) Weekend Guide *Spring 2020 Update!*
+The Yard Social Club ME (City and Branches) Weekend Guide (pre-pandemic schedules)

-The Yard Social Club ME (City and Branches) Weekday Guide *NEW for Spring 2020!*
+The Yard Social Club ME (City and Branches) Weekday Guide (pre-pandemic schedules)